mahaloz/mahaloz.re/_posts/2019-10-21-netflix-cve.md

 Harnessing is usually one of the harder tasks when fuzzing webservers, but luckily the engineers at ForAllSecure have had their fair share of fuzzing.
-Simply running the Mayhem packaging system on the DIAL Server binary collected all the linked libraries and placed them into a well formated file.
+Simply running the Mayhem packaging system on the DIAL Server binary collected all the linked libraries and placed them into a well formatted file.
 The last part of harnessing was simply specifying what networking protocol (TCP or UDP), what port, and what IP to fuzz on--presto, we have a fuzzer.